klebgenomics/Kleborate/README.md

 * The two genes share ~83% nucleotide identity so are easily distinguished, and are reported in separate columns.
 * Alleles for each gene are sourced from the BIGSdb.
 For _rmpA_, we have also mapped these alleles to the various known locations for _rmpA_ in _Klebsiella_ (i.e. major virulence plasmids KpVP-1 and KpVP-2; other virulences plasmids simply designated as VP; ICE<i>Kp1</i> and the chromosome in rhinoscleromatis).
 * Unique (non-overlapping) nucleotide BLAST hits with >95% identity and >50% coverage are reported.
 Note multiple hits to the same gene are reported if found (e.g. the NTUH-K2044 genome carries _rmpA_ in the virulence plasmid and also in ICE<i>Kp1</i>, which is reported in the _rmpA_ column as rmpA_11(ICEKp1),rmpA_2(KpVP-1)).
+* Truncations in the _rmpA_ and _rmpA2_ genes are expressed as a percentage of the amino acid length from the start codon i.e. rmpA_5-54% corresponds to a truncated RmpA sequence at 54% length of the intact amino acid sequence.
+These truncations appear to be common, and also occur in defined allelic variants of _rmpA_ and _rmpA2_ due to insertions and deletions within a poly-G tract.